Lightweight Lead – The Ultimate Protection for Physicians

 Lightweight lead in X-ray radiation shielding

 Lead-lined clothing is heavy and difficult to move around in, as the density of elemental lead is high.
 What this means for physicians is other health hazards in addition to the prospect of radiation exposure.
-Wearing lead-lined garments for long periods of time over many years has been associated with injuries of the spine, hips, and knees.
+Wearing lead-lined radiation protection devices for long periods of time over many years has been associated with injuries of the spine, hips, and knees.

 Lightweight lead clothing incorporates a lower amount of lead in the garments, while still ensuring protection from X-rays.
 Radiological advances have led to a number of upgrades in X-ray emitting equipment, with more targeted rays and better imaging, which negates the need for use of X-rays for longer durations.
 Bilayer lead is the upgrade most needed to keep up with this technology while keeping in mind the safety of physicians from both radiation and mobility issues from heavily leaded garments.